American Music Award for Best Dance/Electronic Artist

-The American Music Award for Favorite Artist – Electronic Dance Music has been awarded since 2012.
+The American Music Award for Best Dance/Electronic Artist has been awarded since 2012.
 Years reflect the year during which the awards were presented, for works released in the previous year (until 2003 onward, when awards were handed out on November of the same year).
 The all-time winner in this category is Marshmello, Calvin Harris with 3 wins.
-Harris is the most nominated artist with 6 nominations.
+Harris is the most nominated artist with 7 nominations.
 In 2020, Lady Gaga became the first woman to be nominated and to win this category.
+The award was previous known as Favorite Electronic Dance Music Artist from 2012 to 2025.